 When it appears in literature and film, the Wager requires three main elements: Person A, whose reputation is on the line, Person B who challenges Person A with a bet, and Person C whom Person A must manipulate to win the bet.

 And there’s this unspoken rule that somewhere along the line, Person A is supposed to develop compunction for using Person C as though they’re an object rather than a human.
 And often Person A falls in love with Person C and must make penance for using them in a bet.
 Also, usually, Person B tries to act as a spoiler by revealing the nature of the bet, because B secretly resents A and doesn’t want them to succeed or be happy.

 But that’s not always the way it goes.

-The Wager motif is probably best recognized in George Bernard Shaw’s Pygmalion, in which Henry Higgins bets Colonel Pickering that he can transform flower girl Eliza Doolittle into an elegant lady and pass her off as authentic in a high-society crowd.
+The Wager motif is probably best recognized in George Bernard Shaw’s Pygmalion.
+Henry Higgins bets Colonel Pickering that he can transform flower girl Eliza Doolittle into an elegant lady.
+To win, he must pass her off as authentic in a high-society crowd.